rdnajac/vimfect/README.md

 # vimfect

-(Vim) Plugin management using Git submodules, written in Bash.
+(Vim) Plugin management using Git submodules, written in zsh.